STV9060 – Trial Public Defense

 The trial public defense is intended to:

-- give you specified feedback on the introductory chapter prior to your submission
+- give you specified feedback on the dissertation prior to your submission

 - provide you with experience in presenting and substantiating central findings and results from your own research, also for a non-expert audience in your field of research